Chinese netizens up in arms about British Museum’s defense of plundered relics in its collection

 In 2002, 18 museums published the Declaration on the Importance and Value of Universal Museums, arguing that looted treasures should not be returned to their homelands.

-"We should not lose sight of the fact that museums too provide a valid and valuable context for objects that were long ago displaced from their original source," wrote the declaration.
+"We should not lose sight of the fact that museums too provide a valid and valuable context for objects that were long ago displaced from their original source," it said.

 "The universal admiration for ancient civilizations would not be so deeply established today were it not for the influence exercised by the artifacts of these cultures, widely available to an international public in major museums."

-It is worth noting that all the museums which signed the declarations are in Western countries with historical ties to colonialism.
+It is worth noting that almost all the museums that signed the declaration are in Western countries with historical ties to colonialism, such as France and the UK.

 "I went to the Chinese exhibition hall of the British Museum once.
 My emotions were really complicated; I felt excited when seeing our treasures, but sad when I thought of how they arrived here," netizen Annawenjuan posted on Sina Weibo on Saturday.